intel/cloud-client-ai-service-framework/doc/src/part11/README.md

     }

-One example of a client app for fcgi_asr API is "*api-gateway/cgi-bin/test-script/test-demo/post_local_asr_c.py*".
+One example of a client app for fcgi_asr API is "*api-gateway/cgi-bin/test-script/test-demo/post_local_asr_py.py*".
+   # python3 post_local_asr_py.py -l ENG -m Offline -f path_of_audio_file

 c) Notice

-Currently, this model only supports English utterance, not Mathaland.
+This model supports both English utterance and Mathaland.
+For Mandarin model (IR format), please contact the author to get it.
+Please refer to README.txt file under api-gateway/fcgi/asr/python folder.

-It provides two types of APIs: both C++ and python API.
+It provides only python API.

 ### 11.1.3 API in Speech sample {#11.1.3}